 American Colonial Period

-colony, pilgrim, protest, settlement, puritans
+separatists, colony, pilgrim, protest, settlement, puritans

-1. Select Essential Words
+1. Select Essential Vocabulary

-The number of words you select will depend on the length of your text as well as your ELLs' English proficiency levels.
-As a general rule, limit your selection to 5-8 words so as not to overwhelm your students.
+The number of words you select will depend on the length of the text as well as your students' English proficiency levels.
+As a general rule, limit your selection to no more than five or six words so you don't overwhelm your students.

 After selecting the essential words, give your students a quick pretest to assess their current knowledge of the selected words.